How are CVS Pharmacy® and MinuteClinic® different?

-At Pharmacy, vaccinations for adolescents* through seniors are administered by a certified immunizing pharmacist.
-Age and state restrictions apply at the pharmacy.
-Walk in or make an appointment.
+At Pharmacy, vaccinations for adolescents through seniors are administered by a certified immunizing pharmacist.
+Age and state restrictions apply.
+No appointment necessary.

 Nearly 1 in 3 adults will develop shingles during their lifetime.